Decimus Terentius Gentianus: Terentia Inscription

 Though the poem is that of an amateur, Terentia falls into a tradition of Greek and Roman visitors carving inscriptions, sometimes of an epigrammatic nature, onto Egyptian monuments as part of their travels, such as those carved by the likewise learned Roman female visitors Julia Balbilla and Caecilia Trebulla on the Colossi of Memnon in Thebes.
 Terentia's emotional lament in memory of her deceased brother reflects on the success of his career and is thus a sign of her pietas (piety) to him.
 Moreover, it is revealing of her erudition as a Roman elite woman.
 Her wish that her brother could have witnessed the pyramids as she had is a conventional theme found in Greco-Roman tourists' visits to Egyptian monuments, and her style bears witness to her education and culture, containing allusions to the famed verses of Horace, Ovid and, perhaps, Catullus.

-Heraclea Sintica Inscription

-In 2021 prof. Lyudmil Vagalinski, lead archaeologist of the excavations of Heraclea Sintica near modern day town of Petrich, Bulgaria discovered a marble slab (height 55 cm, width 81 cm, depth 12 cm), containing 19 rows of text written in Ancient Greek and officially translated at Sofia University by Nikolay Sharankov.
-The inscription reveals detailed information on the career of Gentianus: